Marcelito Pomoy: America's Got Talent: The Champions

 Pomoy's success on PGT led to his being a contestant on the second season of America's Got Talent: The Champions.
 He auditioned with "The Prayer" in episode 2 that aired January 13, 2020.
-Being qualified to the next round, he followed with singing the main soundtrack of "Beauty and the Beast".
-In the semi-finals, he performed "Con te partirò" in Italian.
-In the final he sang "We Are the Champions" from Queen with additional participation by other finalist acts Boogie Storm, Duo Transcend and Hans and Russian Bar.

 He finished fourth in the competition overall.

 Personal life

 On September 21, 2014, Pomoy married Joan Paraiso of Calauag, Quezon.
-They have one daughter, Marcella Janiah.
+They have two daughters, Marcella Janiah (MJ), and Marchesa Janoah (MC).
 Pomoy currently resides in his wife's hometown in Calauag together with his family.

 Philanthropist

-Pomoy, who has hardware stores in Calauag, makes philanthropic activities in town.
+Pomoy, who has hardware stores in Calauag, does philanthropic activities in town.
 He has built small houses for some residents and helps organize donation drives for education and other sectors.